fitzitsolutions/FITStutorials/files/Dockers_for_Beginners/dockers_for_beginners.md

 ```

 <br><br>
 Now that I have the basics figured out...
-I can move to using docker-compose to orchestrate all of this...
+I can move to building a container for apache2 in ubuntu
 <br><br>

 [Docker Docs](https://docs.docker.com/storage/volumes/) - Reference for volumes